OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 NPS Tax Benefits Explained: A Complete Guide for FY 2025-26

-Understanding Section 80CCD(1B) — The Extra Rs 50,000
+Section 80CCD(1B): The Exclusive Additional Rs 50,000

 One of the most significant advantages of NPS for salaried individuals is the employer contribution benefit under Section 80CCD(2).
-The employer can contribute up to 14% of the employee's basic salary (for central government employees) or 10% (for private sector and state government employees) to the NPS, and this contribution is fully deductible from the employee's taxable income.
-The key benefit is that this deduction is available in both the old and new tax regimes, making it one of the few deductions still accessible under the new regime.
-There is no overall cap on the absolute amount — it is limited only by the percentage of basic salary.
+The employer can contribute up to 14% of the employee's basic salary plus DA (for central government employees, effective from 2019-20) or 10% (for private sector and state government employees) to the NPS, and this contribution is fully deductible from the employee's taxable income.

 NPS Tax Benefits Under New Regime FY 2025-26

-Tax Treatment on NPS Withdrawal
+Tax Treatment on NPS Withdrawal at Retirement

 Disclaimer